Statistics

 Biography from the Wikipedia article, licensed under CC-BY-SA

-Ian Marter (died 1986 aged 42) would have been 80 - 10 credits, including Harry Sullivan in Robot
+Ian Marter (died 1986 aged 42) would be 81 - 10 credits, including Harry Sullivan in Robot

 Ian Marter played Harry Sullivan appearing alongside fourth Doctor Tom Baker, from December 1974 to September 1975.